nhamil/ld49/README.md

 ### Windows

-Download `AstralInstability.exe` from the releases.
+Download `AstralInstability_Windows.zip` from the releases, extract the zip file and run `AstralInstability.exe`.

 ### Windows, Linux, and Mac

-Download `AstralInstability.jar` from the releases.
-In a terminal, navigate to your downloads directory and type `java -jar AstralInstability.jar` to play.
+Download `AstralInstability_CrossPlatform.zip` from the releases and extract the zip file.
+In a terminal, navigate to the extracted directory and type `java -jar AstralInstability.jar` to play.
 Note that you must have Java 7+ installed.
 Alternatively, you can double click the jar file on Windows (and on Linux after marking the file as executable).

 Mac support has not been tested.